 Advertising Manager Diane Cyphers, joined mtl in 1999 after working for Marc USA.
 She has a B.A. degree in Journalism and Communications and has worked in marketing and advertising for corporate, retail and advertising agencies in the Pittsburgh area.

 Judy Macoskey is mtl’s designer/photo editor.
 She also produces videos for the website and for the Mt.
 Lebanon Public Information Office.
 She has a B.F.A. from James Madison University, has worked for ad agencies in Virginia, Washington and California, and has a recipe for spiced pecans that is legendary.
 Judy and her husband, Kris, raised two children, Rebecca and Jon, in Mt.
 Lebanon.

 Content Creator Katie Wagner came to mtl in 2015 after acting as the marketing & communications coordinator for PICT Classic Theatre.
-Katie also currently works for Odato Marketing Group, a marketing agency based out of Sarasota, FL.
-Originally from Indiana, PA, Katie is a 2012 graduate of Mercyhurst University, where she studied strategic communication and voice performance.
+Katie also currently works for Odato Marketing Group, an agency based out of Sarasota, FL.
+Originally from Indiana, PA, Katie is a 2012 graduate of Mercyhurst University, where she studied communications and voice performance.
 Katie now lives in Mt.
 Lebanon with her husband, Killian, and her cat, Tonks.

 Office Administrator Amy Martin came to mtl after working in the Upper St. Clair Planning & Community Development Office.
 She serves as Assistant to the Public Information Officer for planning and coordinating special events.
 A proud Pittsburgh native she studied communication at the University of Pittsburgh.
 Amy has enjoyed living in various parts of the country, but since 2008 has lovingly called Mt.
 Lebanon home with her children, Levi and Chloe.